DataDog/dpn/webhooks/Monitors/README.md

 When muting a host, a custom message can be added to the Payload which will display on the Host Muted Event.

+Be sure to unmute host when the alert resolves.

 ## Webhook setup
 | Payload JSON   | URL                                                    | Description                                       |
 |----------------|--------------------------------------------------------|---------------------------------------------------|